Corrective Diffusion Language Models: Introduction

 \paragraph{Our contributions.} In this work, we make the following contributions: \begin{itemize} \item \textbf{A controllable and executable refinement benchmark.} We introduce the \textbf{Code Revision Benchmark (CRB)}, constructed by applying type-preserving corruptions of controllable difficulty to real, executable code snippets.
-CRB enables systematic evaluation of error localization and iterative refinement, with each instance graded through deterministic execution.
-While our methodology is general, code provides an ideal testbed due to its practical importance and the availability of unambiguous correctness signals.
+CRB enables systematic evaluation of error localization to identify unreliable tokens and iterative refinement, a cyclic process of improving to revise the detected tokens through regeneration, with each instance graded through deterministic execution, to ensure a verifiable output is maintained in a specific input and initial state.

-\item \textbf{A post-training principle for obtaining Corrective Diffusion Language Models (CDLMs).} We revisit the absorbing--uniform mixture objective from the perspective of targeted correction, and show that it provides the missing supervision needed for masked diffusion language models to recognize incorrect tokens and prioritize edits.
+\item \textbf{A post-training principle for obtaining Corrective Diffusion Language Models (CDLMs).} We revisit the absorbing--uniform mixture objective from the perspective of targeted correction, and show that it provides the missing supervision needed for MDLMs to recognize incorrect tokens and prioritize edits.
 By explicitly supervising visible corrupted tokens alongside masked reconstruction, this principle induces error-aware confidence and enables reliable, targeted refinement.